atb/errai-demonstration/README.md

 Build and Deploy
 ----------------

+We recommend to download and install Wildfly version 10.0.0.Final from [Wildfly.org](http://wildfly.org/downloads/).

 If you have installed manually WidlFly then you can use the following instructions to install the application in WildFly.